 We work with a variety of noses in addition to Sarah herself creating fragrances as a perfumer.
-The process by which the house works with noses is organic, reflecting the artist-run nature of the brand.
-Sarah’s admiration for individual perfumers, a simpatico connection and an empathy for their approaches to fragrance are the defining factors in how perfumers come to make fragrances for the house.
+The house works with these noses in an organic process, reflecting the artist-run nature of the brand.
+Sarah’s admiration for individual perfumers, a simpatico connection and an empathy for their fragrance creations are the defining factors in how perfumers come to make fragrances for the house.

 Ashley Eden Kessler

 Ashley, a native of Los Angeles, was the first perfumer with whom Sarah worked professionally.
 Given Ashley’s education as an artist and important contribution to the Institute of Art and Olfaction (Los Angeles), it was almost inevitable.
 In addition to her practice as a professional nose, Ashley remains one of the key educators at IOA.
 Her Studio Sentir in L.A. epitomises her interest in the more erudite and philosophical aspects of perfumery rather than just the commercial.